open-edge-insights/video-ingestion/README.md

   1) It can accept software trigger to "START_INGESTION"/ "STOP_INGESTION" from any client utility which uses the EIS messagebus over server-client model on a common agreed port number.

-  2) The software trigger functionality of VI is demonstrated using an sample baremetal utility called "SW_Trigger_utility", which is shipped with the VideoIngestion code in tools repo, the details of the usage of this utility is mentioned in the READMe.md of tools/sw_trigger_utility.
+  2) The software trigger functionality of VI is demonstrated using an sample baremetal utility called "SW_Trigger_utility", which is shipped with the VideoIngestion code in tools repo, the details of the usage of this utility is mentioned in [../tools/SWTriggerUtility/README.md](../tools/SWTriggerUtility/README.md).

   ##### Generic Server in VideoIngestion